kmkr/splendid-nudibranch/content.md

 Location		Ribbon Reefs, Great Barrier Reef, Australia Tags			2010 whale
-Latin			Undescribed (Balaenoptera acutorostrata subspecies) Description		The group of whales circled us and gradually came closer for each round.
-As they moved closer we could spot their fine details, their uniqueness and beauty.
+Latin			Undescribed (Balaenoptera acutorostrata subspecies) Description		In Australia, a group of whales circled us and gradually came closer for each round they took.
+As they moved closer we could recognize their fine details, their uniqueness and beauty.
 Scientists in Australia use the spots on their skin to distinguish them from each other and is the primary elements to count the number of individuals.
-When the distance between us and the whales closed to only a few meters apart, one of the whales opened his eyes.
 We dove with all together five minke whales for almost two hours before they perished into the open sea.
 It was a once-in-a-lifetime experience I will never forget.

 Kris Krister 412.jpg